Marcus Lipton: Parliamentary questions

 Lipton was an active parliamentarian, known for putting topical and difficult questions to the executive.
 In October 1955, he used parliamentary privilege to question Prime Minister Anthony Eden about the alleged Third Man, Kim Philby.
 Philby threatened to sue Lipton if the allegation were made in public.
 After the Prime Minister cleared Philby of all suspicion in November, Lipton withdrew his comments.
 Subsequently, Philby was unmasked in 1963 as a Soviet spy.
 In 1964 Lipton brought up the case of the missing Lionel Crabb, again using parliamentary privilege.

 After a CIA pilot flying in support of the 1954 Guatemalan coup d'état deliberately napalmed and destroyed the British cargo ship SS Springfjord, Lipton pursued successive Conservative and Labour Foreign Secretaries for the next 13 years over the UK's failure to obtain any compensation for the attack.

 Criticism of pop music

-As a man of an entirely different generation, Lipton in his last years was often critical of the form the pop and rock music industries had developed by the 1970s.
-On 2 June 1975, he attacked the "mass hysteria deliberately created by the promoters of pop concerts" following scenes at Bay City Rollers shows.
-Later, in response to the Sex Pistols' criticism of the British Royal Family, he argued that "if pop music is going to be used to destroy our established institutions, then it must be destroyed first".
+As a man of a different generation, Lipton in his last years was often critical of the form the pop and rock music industries had developed by the 1970s.
+On 2 June 1975, he criticised the "mass hysteria deliberately created by the promoters of pop concerts" following scenes at Bay City Rollers shows.
+Later, in response to the Sex Pistols' criticism of the British royal family, he argued that "if pop music is going to be used to destroy our established institutions, then it must be destroyed first".

-Despite this controversy, or perhaps because of it, he released a record himself, "Hand In Hand"/"Friends In Need", on the Butterfly record label.
+Despite this controversy, he released a record himself, "Hand In Hand" back with "Friends In Need", on the Butterfly record label, a label related to Barry Class's Trend label.
 It was not a chart hit.